timothy-barry/GENETHOFF/README.md

 aligner: "bowtie2"   ## Aligner to use (bowtie2 only for now)
 minFragLength: 100         # Minimal fragment length after alignment
 maxFragLength: 1500        # Maximal fragment length after alignment
+rescue_R2: "TRUE" # keep R2 from unaligned pairs or pairs with too short R1 reads and align them as single-end reads.
 ################################################
 ```